 In conclusion, The Karcher K2 cold water pressure washer is another budget model that, despite having a few flaws, is still a nice option for under 100 pounds.

-Our next set of reviews are for pressure washers under 300 pounds.
+Our next set of reviews are for pressure washers under or around £300 pounds.

-Best Cold Water Pressure washers under 300 pounds
+Best Cold Water Pressure washers under or around £300 pounds

 Kärcher K4 Premium Full Control Home Pressure Washer